Lemon-cmd/Hopfield-Network/README.md

 This rule is still very important as the modern ANNs architecture created by Geoffrey Hinton from Univ.
 Toronto does not follow it and thus, violate Dale's law.

 In addition, researchers are trying to develop a new way to not depend on backpropagation but rather, a process that updates the weights during the feed forward phase.
-This rule illustrates this very process but lack the capacity to store a large number of patterns.
+This rule illustrates this very process but the model only lacks the capacity to store a large number of patterns.

 ### Energy Function
 Another distinction of this model is its usage of the energy function which serves as J or the cost function: